tleyden/tleyden.github.io/source/_posts/2014-02-06-why-use-go-when-you-can-just-use-c-plus-plus.markdown

 * Closures (eg, lambdas)
 * Functions are first class objects
 * Multiple return values
-* Does not have IFDEF's, so o IFDEF hell and unmaintainable code.
+* Does not have IFDEF's, so no IFDEF hell and unmaintainable code.
 * Compiles blazingly fast
 * Gofmt - All code is uniformly formatted, making codebases much easier to read.  (a la Python)
 * Garbage collection